hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

   The alignment period for per-time series alignment.
 If present, alignmentPeriod must be at least
   60 seconds.
+The alignment period must be given in multiples of one minute.
 After per-time series alignment, each time series will contain data points only on the period boundaries.
 If